phax/peppol-commons/README.md

 * v8.0.1 - work in progress
     * Updated to ph-web 9.1.8
+    * Changed the SMP client HTTP configuration to use the new `HttpClientSettings` class
 * v8.0.0 - 2020-02-05
     * The SMP client configuration can now also be addressed via the `SMP_CLIENT_CONFIG` environment variable
     * Removed the Peppol PKI v2 certificates from the complete trust store as they expired in January 2020